sniklaus/sepconv-slomo/README.md

 ```

 ## acknowledgment
 This work was supported by NSF IIS-1321119.
-This video uses materials under a Creative Common license or with the owner's permission, as detailed at the end.
+The video above uses materials under a Creative Common license or with the owner's permission, as detailed at the end.